AbdulSayyed/ghafoors-blog/myReadme.md

 - To deploy on gh-pages, a workflow file is needed.
 First it was used from hbstack site and then it is taken from jmooring github, it is working.

 > Note : it is possible to have more than one workflow with different names, like `gh-pages.yaml` and `static.yaml`.
-At the moment my site is runing `staic.yaml` workflow
+At the moment my site is running `static.yaml` workflow

 ---